wp-plugins/wp-rss-retriever/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight RSS fetch plugin which uses the shortcode [wp_rss_retriever] to fetch and display an RSS feed in an unordered list.
+A simple, lightweight RSS aggregator plugin which uses the shortcode to fetch and display an RSS feed.

 == Description ==

 This is a lightweight plugin with no CSS which fetchs an RSS feed and echos it on the page in an unordered list.
+This plugin was created for developers, you must style the list yourself.

-Example:
+<h4>Example:</h4>
 <code>[wp_rss_retriever url="http://travistaylor.com/feed/" items="10" excerpt="50" read_more ="false" new_window="false"]</code>

 <h4>Properties:</h4>